Design Interactive Celebrates 20th Anniversary with Logo Redesign

 What does the future look like for the creative team at Design Interactive?

-We’re currently working on putting together a UX portfolio of different Augmented Reality, Web and Mobile projects.
-My goal is to showcase to the world some of the amazing projects that my team has been a part of and continuing making great design.
+The creative team is currently working on putting together a UX portfolio.
+The portfolio is going to showcase our different Augmented Reality, Web and Mobile projects.
+The goal is to showcase to the world some of the amazing projects that my team has been a part of and continuing making great design.

 Design Interactive, Inc will be at the ITSEC Conference in Orlando, FL December 1st – 6th

-Design Interactive, Inc is a female owned technology company that empowers people with innovative technology.
+Design Interactive, Inc is a women owned technology company that empowers people with innovative technology.
 Located in Orlando, FL DI specializes in creating performance metrics, adaptive training systems and user interfaces.

 For more information, visit Designinteractive.net